mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 The encoder has 1024 unique 10-bit outputs than will be read into the MCU.
 The output of the encoder changes on rotation of the knob.
 The knob of the encoder will be connected to a gear system that is mounted to the steering column of the vehicle so that the steering wheel rotation will rotate the knob.
 Each 10-bit output will increment or decrement a count variable in the MCU code depending on the direction of rotation.
 That count will be used to calculate the angle of the wheel using equation 1 above.

 Our contraint of 1% accuracy means that the encoder must have a resolution high enough to measure values within 1% of the true angle.
 In this case, 1% of 960 degrees is 9.6 degrees.
-With a 1024 resolution, we are able to cut down the accuracy to 0.9375 degrees, which is nearly 0.01% accurate.
-This resolution is lowest possible thaat allows the team to measure less than a degree of change in the steering angle.
+With a 1024 resolution, we are able to cut down the accuracy to 0.9375 degrees, which is nearly 0.1% accurate.
+This resolution is the lowest possible that allows the team to measure less than a degree of change in the steering angle.

 ##### 3. Microcontroller Selection